Ouali-Alami/fractal/README.md

 # fractal
-I try to draw fractals sometimes with the P5 js library and other times with the Turtle python library
+I try to draw some fractals sometimes with the P5 js library and other times with the Turtle python library